rayzapata/project_classification_phishing/README.md

 - Jupyter [notebook](https://nbviewer.jupyter.org/github/ray-zapata/project_classification_phishing/blob/main/phishing_report.ipynb) containing findings, summary, and process through data science pipeline
 - Trello [board](https://trello.com/b/Zl97PmXz/phishing-classification) demonstrating process and planning
 - This [README](#using-url-composition-to-predict-phishing-attempts) containing project summary, goals, and findings
-- Project summary for resumé and portfolio
+- Project summary for résumé and portfolio

 ### II.
 Project Summary
 ---

 #### 1. Goals

-The goal of this project is to create a classification model that is capable of maximizing the capture of phishing attempts utilizing only the composition of a Universal Resource Locator (URL), also known colloquially as a web address, while minimizing instances of false negatives that may result in productivity loss.
+The goal of this project is to create a classification model that is capable of maximizing the capture of phishing attempts utilizing only the composition of a Universal Resource Locator (URL), also known colloquially as a web address, while minimizing instances of false positives that may result in productivity loss.

 #### 2. Initial Thoughts & Hypothesis

 Throughout the initial phases of this project, the working hypothesis was that the length in characters and the count of special characters, such as dots (`.`) and hyphens (`-`), would be a strong use in phishing predictions.
-Annecdotal evidence suggests phishing attempts most frequently make use of subdomains and high path levels to mask the underlying hostname as a legitimate source (i.e. `http://https.apple.com.nz/apple-id-password/&2993%?dds99kdjf`)
+Anecdotal evidence suggests phishing attempts most frequently make use of subdomains and high path levels to mask the underlying hostname as a legitimate source (i.e. `http://https.apple.com.nz/apple-id-password/&2993%?dds99kdjf`)

 #### 3. Findings & Next Phase